luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

  - "scientific" "experts"
  - "scientific" evidence
  - "scientific" truth
- - claims that "science" shows [that X causes Y]
+ - claims that "science" shows that $X$ causes $Y$
  - claims that "studies" show

-Claims like these should be critically inspected.
+Sentences like these should be critically inspected.

 {: .success}
 _One suggestion:_ Mentally-remove the word "science" (and its derivatives) from sentences.
-See if those sentences still sounds as convincing.
+See if those sentences still sound convincing.
-If not, something is being left out and you could investigate.
+If they do not, something is being left out and you could investigate.
 More and more, the word "science" is used authoritatively without so much as a citation to the relevant scientific work(s).

 I do admire deGrasse Tyson's efforts to bring the scientific process to the masses.
 And I hope he means well in (mis)stating that "science is true".

 Nonetheless, the conflation of "truth" with "science" and the implication that one should "believe" science worries me.
-I, for one, find it borderline-dangerous in our increasingly-polarized society, which is more and more filled with separating beliefs.
+I, for one, find this borderline-dangerous in our increasingly-polarized society, which is more and more filled with separating beliefs.
 Adding science to this list of beliefs would not serve anyone.

 I hope this blog post clearly articulated that science is a (fallible) process and must not be blindly trusted.